-The following report details an archaeological assessment undertaken in advance of a proposed Attenuation Pond in the townland of Laughanstown Dublin 18, within the Cherrywood SDZ (Figure 1; ITM 723689/ 723939).
+The following report details an archaeological assessment undertaken in advance of a proposed access road development in the townland of Laughanstown, County Dublin (Figure 1; ITM 723358,723865).
 This assessment has been carried out to ascertain the potential impact of the proposed development on the archaeological and historical resource that may exist within the area.
-The assessment was undertaken by Jacqui Anderson of IAC Archaeology, on behalf of Dun Laoghaire Rathdown County Council.
+It was undertaken by Jacqui Anderson of IAC Archaeology (IAC), on behalf of Dun Laoghaire Rathdown County Council.

 The archaeological assessment involved a detailed study of the archaeological and historical background of the proposed development site and the surrounding area.
-This included information from the Record of Monuments and Places of County Dublin, the topographical files within the National Museum and all available cartographic and documentary sources for the area.
+This included information from the Record of Monuments and Places of County Dublin, the topographical files within the National Museum of Ireland and all available cartographic and documentary sources for the area.
 A field inspection has also been carried out with the aim to identify any previously unrecorded features of archaeological or historical interest.